-As part of the Hansard Society's 'A Year in the Life' study of newly elected legislators, this paper by Dr Mary C. Murphy (University College Cork) looks at the experiences of TDs in Ireland, following the 2011 election when nearly half of the Members of the Dáil Éireann were new to the role.
+As part of the Hansard Society's 'A Year in the Life' study of newly-elected legislators, this 2013 paper by Dr Mary C. Murphy (University College Cork) presented findings from research into the experiences of Members of Ireland's Lower House (Dáil Éireann) after the 2011 election, when nearly half the Members (Teachtaí Dála, TDs) were new to the role.

-'At Home In the New House’ looks at the make-up of the new intake of TDs, their motivations for seeking election, their first impressions of the Dáil, the parliamentary and constituency aspects of their new role, their understanding of the legislative process, their relationship with the media, and the induction, orientation and long term support available.
+'At Home in the New House' looked at the make-up of the new intake of TDs, their motivations for seeking election, their first impressions of the Dáil, the parliamentary and constituency aspects of their new role, their understanding of the legislative process, their relationship with the media, and the induction, orientation and long-term support available to them.

-On this final point, the report makes a series of recommendations for supporting new TDs in future, to enable them to be effective public representatives.
-It emphasises the importance of mentoring, policy briefings and practical support to help new TDs get up and running.
+The report made a series of recommendations for supporting new TDs in future, to enable them to be effective public representatives.
+It emphasised the importance of mentoring, policy briefings and practical support to help new TDs get up and running.

-There are some striking similarities in the report with the experiences of new MPs at Westminster.
-The ongoing need for help around aspects of procedure, the loneliness some experience in the role (despite their general love for it) and a conscious desire to avoid the national media.
-A notable comparison to the experience of new AMs in Wales is that many new TDs find themselves sitting on two or three committees, with all the attendant time and additional work that involves.
+The report evidenced some striking similarities with the experiences of new MPs at Westminster, such as the ongoing need for help around aspects of procedure, the loneliness some experience in the role (despite their general love for it), and a conscious desire to avoid the national media.